 Anthony replied that Valerie’s letter had given him ‘solace and consolation’ while fighting the war.
 He had treasured the letter covered with the image of her face and kept it in his pocket, close to his heart.

 Valerie’s distinctive humour had obviously enchanted Anthony.
 In another letter, sent soon afterwards, he proposed to her: ‘Valerie, shall we become engaged in a sort of distant way so that we are sort of linked together until we next meet?
 How would that suit you?’

 She wrote back: ‘Anthony...
 Yes.
 Anthony - shall we?’

 The couple married in Hampshire in 1945.
 Anthony, who had taken part in the invasion of Italy over the course of 1944, was granted leave to return for the wedding.
-They enjoyed a brief, two-day honeymoon before Anthony had to return to the front.
-From 1946 until 1964 Valerie accompanied Anthony on all of his army duties, living with him in Ghana and Turkey.
+They enjoyed a brief, two-day honeymoon before he had to return to the front.
+From 1946 until 1964, Valerie accompanied Anthony on all of his Army duties, living with him in Ghana and Turkey.

 ‘Darling I love you so much - I love the silly hat you’re wearing and I love all your expressions - and well, I’ve always loved every little bit of you, since, I believe, possibly since the pyramids were built or perhaps a couple of years before.’

 Letter from Major Anthony Ryshworth-Hill to Valerie Howe - May 1944